With a family of 6 and living in a rural area, I often buy basic grocery staples bulk or stock up for at least a few weeks at a time.

 Raw, local honey is your best bet for nutritional value, as many store-bought brands have fillers.

-If stored properly, it can last for years, although most experts recommend a shelf life of around 2 years because it can come contaminated especially once it’s opened.
+If stored properly, it can last for many years.
+Just know that many experts recommend a shelf life of around 2 years because it can become contaminated, especially once it’s opened.

 Coffee and Creamer

-This type of single-serve coffee maker is my favorite because you can use either ground coffee or coffee pods, whichever you have on hand!
+This type of single-serve coffee maker is what we have and love, because you can use either ground coffee or coffee pods, whichever you have on hand.

 Trail mix / Nuts/ Raisins